QilinGu/udacity_ml/projects/capstone/README.md

 Starting TensorBoard 23 on port 6006
 (You can navigate to http://0.0.0.0:6006)
 ```
 Launch your browser and navigate to http://0.0.00:6006.
-You'll see two numbers we're tracking, loss and qmax.
-Click
+You'll see three numbers we're tracking, loss, qmax and
-on qmax.
+score.
+Loss represents the amount of error in a random sample of historical frames, taken every learning
+cycle.
+QMax and Score as tracked over time, too.
+Click to view each, all under the "events" tab.

+If you're curious, click on the "histograms" table to see the distributions of our weights and biases change over time.
+Here, each slice in time (vertically) is a modified box plot, which
+shows the first and second standard deviations as a band of dark (1) and lighter (2) orange,
+with a faded orange for outliers (beyond 2 standard deviations).
+When we plot these bands closely together
+and connect the regions, we get a flowing orange shape showing our distribution "on the side" as the
+means shifts over time.

 The separate terminal now shows the live log data of the
 Tensorboard web server.
 I often let this terminal sit idle to